soywod/kronos.vim/README.md

   [X] gist         Create gists
 ```

 This feature requires `Vim8+`, with `+job` option.
-A port to Neovim is not planified yet, feel free to contribute.
+A port to Neovim is not planed yet, feel free to contribute.

 Default: `0`